 - Create a “home group,” assigning each person in the home group a different topic from the list you’ve created.

 - After a set time of individual research, have students go to their “expert group,” which is the group of students with the same topics.
+This means students will temporarily leave their “home group,” and it may confuse them if they have not done a jigsaw before.
+For example, all students who were researching Arthur Miller will gather together, and the students researching The Red Scare will gather, etc.

 - In the expert group, students review their research, gain confidence in their information, and then (after a set amount of time), return to the home groups.